Versatile product designer with technical roots and grit.

 Lead Interactive Designer at Miles Media

-• Successful launch of flagship products; specifically, Colorado.com's high-profile redesign and the award-winning 5-Minute Meeting Planner.
+• Directed key digital projects, including the Colorado.com redesign and the award-winning 5-Minute Meeting Planner.

 Research: Establishing Why